 But in Galaxy’s Edge there are no FastPasses so what gives?

 Disney made the decision to use a reservation system in Disneyland when opening Galaxy’s Edge and didn’t make any FastPasses available to the public.
 They felt that the limited number of guests visiting Galaxy’s Edge would be sufficient and make FastPasses redundant.
-So far it has worked brilliantly.

-Could Galaxy’s Edge in Disneyland and Disney World actually have a paid FastPass system?
+Could Galaxy’s Edge in Disneyland and Disney World actually have a Paid FastPass system?

 I wanted to talk about this because of a rumor that was out a few months ago.
 Basically it was saying that Disney was leaning towards selling FastPasses for the attractions: Star Wars: Rise of the Resistance and Millennium Falcon: Smugglers’ Run.